 99.99% Uptime guarantee

-They use Linux Containers technology to handle traffic spikes and guarantee uptime of 99.99%.
+They use Linux Containers technology to handle traffic spikes and guarantee an uptime of 99.99%.

 They monitor their servers to prevent and fix issues.

 Nobody needs a website down when you should make money from it instead because you’re going viral.
-Siteground can handle if you get viral on Pinterest, Facebook, Reddit or if you get mentioned on a high traffic site such as medium.
+Siteground can handle if you go viral on Pinterest, Facebook, Reddit, or if you get mentioned on a high-traffic site such as Medium.

 With Siteground plans, except on StartUp, you get free website transfer.
 Or you can use their plugin to do it yourself.

-It is good if your website have been hosted somewhere else and you want to move to Siteground.
+It is good if your website has been hosted somewhere else and you want to move to Siteground.
 I got my website moved without hassle or downtime.

 1 click undo website mistakes + automatic backups

-Siteground automatically generated a backup for your website once each day.
+Siteground automatically generates a backup for your website once each day.
 It stores it for 30 days.

 But, you can also create up to 5 back p on demand when you make significant changes to your website.

 You don’t have to pay for a separate backup service.
-WIth GoGeek plan, you get it for free.
+With the GoGeek plan, you get it for free.
 Options are limited in plans with fewer privileges.

 Ready For E-Commerce

-Siteground GoGeek plan has PCI compliance, exactly what you need to process credit card payment online.
+Siteground GoGeek plan has PCI compliance, exactly what you need to process credit card payments online.

 If you plan to start an online store, Siteground is ready for e-commerce.

-I recommend you to pay for 36 years to get more discount.
+I recommend you pay for 36 years to get more discount.

-I am willing to pay the hosting fees.
+I was willing to pay the hosting fees.
 It’s required.
-A month hosting costs less than what my blog earns in one or two days.
-So, I am just happier with discounted prices.
+A month’s hosting costs less than what my blog earned in one day.
+So, I was just happy with the discounted prices.

 Free Let’s Encrypt SSL

 You need SSL to add another level of security to your website.
-But you need it to speed up your site and tracking affiliate performance too.
+But you need it to speed up your site and track affiliate performance too.

-I try to explain it without using technical terms; but it means a lot in terms of performance.
-Plus, Google slightly favors website using HTTPS.
+I try to explain it without using technical terms, but it means a lot in terms of performance.
+Plus, Google slightly favors websites using HTTPS.

 You get normal SSL and wildcard SSL if you’re using subdomains.

-- Siteground setup is free, unless you pay for a month only.
+- Siteground setup is free unless you pay for a month only.
 In that case, you’ll pay a setup fee.
 I don’t recommend paying for a single month anyway.
-You get 30 days money back guarantee.
-So, there is no risk paying for 12 up to 36 months.
+You get 30 days money-back guarantee.
+So, there is no risk in paying for 12 up to 36 months.

 - Resources are limited on shared hosting plans.
 Which is good.
-It prevents abuse and keep Siteground awesome as it it.
-But I had to learn how to optimize WordPress for less CPU usage.
+It prevents abuse and keeps Siteground awesome as it is.
+However, I had to learn how to optimize WordPress for less CPU usage.

 Siteground FAQ and Note

-Does Siteground set limits on how much visits you can receive?
+Does Siteground set limits on how many visits you can receive?